 Introduction

 RDF (Resource Description Framework) is the W3C standard for the Semantic Web.
-It is based on a core subject-predicate-object graph model.
-RDF and JSON are the key technologies behind Linked Data, which is gaining momentum as a standard for sharing semantic data across systems.
+It is based on a core triple (subject-predicate-object) graph model.
+RDF-XML and JSON-LD are the key technologies behind Linked Data, which is gaining momentum as a standard for sharing semantic data across systems.

 XDI (Extensible Data Interchange) is an emerging standard for semantic data interchange from OASIS.
-Since XDI starts from the same fundamental subject-predicate-object model as RDF, it can be viewed as an ontology for RDF.
+Since XDI starts from the same fundamental subject-predicate-object model as RDF, it can be viewed as a set of profiles and ontologies for RDF.

 However, by imposing several constraints and adding several features to the RDF graph model, XDI defines an enhanced graph model that has its own JSON serialization format, exchange protocol, and ontology language that are optimized for semantic data interchange.